Guide To Camping on BLM Land + How to Camp for Free

 BLM Camping Rules

-OK, so you might be asking yourself, “What is dispersed camping, or what is a primitive campsite?”
+OK, so you might be asking yourself, “What is dispersed camping campsite?”

-Most of the primitive camping (dispersed camping) spots are established.
+Most of the dispersed camping spots are established.
 This means there won’t necessarily be a formal campground, but you can see that there is a camping spot.
 Sometimes there is a fire pit.
 Sometimes not.

-Another critical point, you only want to camp where it looks like it is safe to camp for yourself and the environment.
-For this reason, never disturbed undisturbed land to camp.
+You only want to camp where it looks like it is safe to camp for yourself and the environment.
+Never disturbed undisturbed land to camp.

 If it doesn’t look like someone else camped there, don’t make a new disturbance (going back to the backcountry rules earlier).